Wei-YuChen/Tarot_predition/README.md

 - **Rewarded gating** ensures the "Deep Analysis" action only hits the API after a successful reward event.
 - **Persistent banner** keeps AdMob banner ads anchored to the reading results while gracefully falling back when no plugin is available.

+### 📱 Phase 3 Mobile Enhancements

+- **Reward unlock state is cached locally**, so once a user watches the rewarded ad the deep analysis flow stays open—even offline.
+- **Deep analysis responses are stored per spread**, allowing the app shell to surface the latest interpretation when the network is unavailable or the API fails.
+- **Offline detection with localized messaging** guides users when connectivity drops and highlights when cached insights are shown.
+- **AdMob banners resume gracefully** after backgrounding the app, ensuring consistent monetization without duplicate banners.

 ## 🏗️ Repository Layout (Phase 0)

 ```